Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/6-linux-for-zynq.md

 </table>

-# Building and Debugging Linux Applications
+# Building and Debugging Linux Applications for ZYNQ-7

-The earlier examples highlighted the creation of bootloader images and bare-metal applications for APU, RPU, and PMU using the Vitis™ IDE.
+The earlier examples highlighted the creation of bare-metal applications.
 This chapter demonstrates how to develop Linux applications.

-## Example 3: Creating Linux Images and Applications using PetaLinux
+## Example 6: Creating Linux Images

 In this example, you will configure and build a Linux operating system platform for an Arm™ Cortex-A9 core based APU on a Zynq® 7000.
 You can configure and build Linux images using the PetaLinux tool flow, along with the board-specific BSP.
 The Linux application is developed in the Vitis IDE.